buildpacks/docs/content/docs/extension-author-guide/create-extension/why-dockerfiles.md

 cat $PWD/samples/buildpacks/hello-extensions/bin/detect
 ```

+The buildpack opts-out of the build (exits with non-zero code) unless the `BP_EXT_DEMO` environment variable is set.

-The buildpack always detects (because its exit code is `0`) but doesn't require any dependencies (as the output build plan is empty).
+If the `BP_EXT_DEMO` environment variable is set, the buildpack detects (exits with code `0`), but doesn't require any dependencies through a build plan unless the `BP_REQUIRES` environment variable is set.

 #### build